- Population: 6.4 million

 - Started work: 2016

-Libya is facing economic collapse, political instability, and ongoing conflict between violent militias—and it remains Africa’s main gateway to Europe for migrants seeking safety and opportunity.
-The IRC provides vital health support to Libyans and migrants caught in this increasingly unstable country.
+Libya is facing economic collapse, political instability, and ongoing conflict between violent militias—and it remains Africa’s main departure point to Europe for migrants seeking safety and opportunity.
+The International Rescue Committee provides vital healthcare and protection to vulnerable people caught in an increasingly unstable country.